 give all possible help from here as regards news items.

-all members have access to e-mail and we were never sure whether members were receiving copies.
-With the
+members have access to e-mail and we were never sure whether members were receiving copies.
+With the collapse

-collapse in the exchange rate to Z$2.1 million = ₤1, postage has become relatively cheaper from Zimbabwe, and
+in the exchange rate to Z$2.1 million = ₤1, postage has become relatively cheaper from Zimbabwe, and circulation

-circulation should become more reliable as a result.
-If you find you are missing any previous issues please let me
+should become more reliable as a result.
+If you find you are missing any previous issues please let me know and we

 This issue is a little late appearing as the change of editor was only advised in mid November, but we hope to get

 the next two issues out by mid February at the latest and thereafter to keep to the normal quarterly schedule.
 Please